Rendryki/Rendryki/README.md

 # **Hi, guys!** 👋🏽

 ## About me:
-I'm a 19 years old development student.
+I'm a 19 years old Information Systems student.
 I'm at the beggining of my journey into turning myself a developer, recently I've been focusing on learning the fundaments of web development as a point of start in my academic/professional carreer.

 Some topics about me:
-- 🌱 I’m currently learning HTML5/CSS3!
+- 🌱 I’m currently learning JavaScript!
-- 💻 I'm also learning JavaScript and Python!
+- 💻 I also pretend to learn PHP and Python!
 - 📚 I'm open to learn something new everyday!
 - 🏆 I'm a sports lover!
 - ⚡ Fun fact: I'm the only 'Rendryki' with that exact calligraphy in Brazil, and probably the World.